diogo-pessoa/milestoneThree/UserStories.md

 - As a Moderator I can review book information and tag when it is validated

-- As a Moderator I can delete books

 - As a User I can rate and Review Books.

-- As a User I can share/recommend this book to a friend
+- As a User, I can share/recommend this book to a friend.

 - As a User I can edit or delete My own review